-Some of the typical symptoms associated with colon cancer include:
+Some of the symptoms that are usually associated with the early stages of colon cancer include:

 - Feeling bloated or gassy for long periods of time

-In general, the earlier a cancer is detected, the more numerous the available treatment options for a patient.
-Although symptoms might be absent in the first stages of colon cancer, such diseases can still be detected through a medical screening process like a colonoscopy.
-It is for this very reason that all people over the age of 50, as well as other groups of people with medical conditions that place them at greater risk of developing colon cancer, are recommended to undergo regular imaging and/or laboratory testing.
+In general, the earlier a cancer is detected, the more treatment options you'll have available to you.
+Although symptoms might be absent in the first stages of colon cancer, the disease can still be detected through medical screening processes, such as a colonoscopy.
+This is why all people over the age of 50–as well as others with medical conditions that place them at greater risk of developing colon cancer, such as bleeding hemorrhoids–should have regular imaging and laboratory testing completed.

 Tampa General Hospital provides a wide array of treatment options for colon cancer.
 Through our multidisciplinary approach, our team of physicians, surgeons, radiologists, gastroenterologists, and other cancer specialists provide comprehensive care, along with individualized cancer care.
 Thanks to our affiliation with the University of Florida, TGH is third-highest enroller of patients in multi-center clinical trials and is able to provide other medical interventions when necessary to treat any additional diseases you may have.
 At TGH, your treatment plan will truly be tailored to your specific needs.